How to Validate a SaaS IdeaBefore Writing Code

 - What's your conversion rate from visitors to signups?

-- Are people sharing it organically?
+- Are people sharing it organically or asking follow-up questions?

 Calculate Unit Economics